aherstek/a3web/group.md

 - Cohesiveness between pages, mimics a real consulting firm in regards to aesthetic, tone of writing, overall look/professionalism

 #Achievable
-- Building on top of Tali's framework by incorporating a new CSS style to all webpages
+- Building on top of Tali's framework by incorporating a new CSS style to all webpages (Done - Dec 3/23)
-- Redesigning layout and adding responsive designs in both text and graphics
+- Redesigning layout and adding responsive designs in both text and graphics (Done - Dec 3/23)
-- Adding cohesive footer across all pages
+- Adding cohesive footer across all pages (Done - Dec 3/23)
-- Adding visitor counter using JS to home page or contact page (Working on - as of Dec 16)
+- Adding visitor counter using JS to home page or contact page (Opted to not use, crowded the footer too much - Dec 3/23)
-- Adding JS graphics to images on People page
-- Adding JS graphic to Names and titles of staff (Done - Nov 13)
-- Creating columns/split screen effect for People page - (50% done, working on - as of Dec 16)

 #Relevant
 - Using HTML/CSS skills appropriately to easily guide user (or mock 'client') through our website with ease